readonlylink/readonlylink-manual/src/02-dialog-list-item.md

   - 4, 5, 6, ...

-  - How many number are there?
+  - How many numbers are there?

   - Infinitely many!